Function objects and lambdas

 Functions that return functions

-This is where it gets very powerful.
-A higher order function can transform one function into another, related function.
+Python functions have another powerful feature.
+A higher-order function can transform one function into another, related function.
 For example:

 The function twice